TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Operating System/CIRCE_Operating_System_Subsystem_Design.md

 - Fault tolerance and watchdog behavior
   - The system must account for potential crashes or hangs in either the Raspberry Pi or ATMega, requiring failsafe logic, watchdog timers, or auto-restart mechanisms to ensure recovery.

 ---

+### Overview of Proposed Solution

+This system includes the following devices:

+- Raspberry Pi 4:

+- Arduino Mega 2560:

+-